dvidelabs/flatcc/README.md

 - thorough test cases
 - monster sample project
 - fast build times

+New in 0.4.0:
 - support for big endian platforms.
 - support for big endian encoded flatbuffers on both le and be platforms.
+- size prefixed buffers - see also `doc/builder.md`

 Supported platforms: